The Unbearable Weight of Massive Talent: Plot

 Hollywood actor Nicolas "Nick" Cage is struggling with his career after being passed over for several major film roles and is constantly pestered and tormented by "Nicky", who appears to him as his younger (and more successful) self.
 His relationship with his ex-wife Olivia and daughter Addy is also marred by years of emotional neglect.

 Losing a key film role and following an embarrassing event at Addy's birthday party, Nick announces his plans to retire from acting.
 He decides to accept a vague offer of $1 million from his agent Richard Fink involving going to Mallorca to meet billionaire playboy Javi Gutiérrez, to be the guest of honor at his birthday.

 Upon meeting Javi, Nick is initially annoyed by his neediness and insistence that they create an improvisational movie based on a script he wrote, but is soon inspired by Javi's determination.
 The two quickly bond over their surprisingly shared love of films such as The Cabinet of Dr. Caligari and Paddington 2 (the latter of which Nick watches for the first time with Javi).

 Soon after, Nick is confronted by CIA agents Vivian and Martin.
 They suspect that Javi, who they claim made his fortune through arms dealing, is behind the kidnapping of María Delgado.
-She is the daughter of a Catalan anti-crime politician, who he hopes to pressure to drop out of an upcoming election.
-Nick insists that his acting instincts would've detected if Javi was a criminal, but he eventually decides to help the CIA with the mission.
+She is the daughter of a Catalan anti-crime politician, whom he hopes to pressure into dropping out of an upcoming election.
+Nick insists that his acting instincts would have detected if Javi was a criminal, but he eventually decides to help the CIA with the mission.

 After successfully rigging the cameras in Javi's compound, Nick attends Javi's birthday party, where he announces his collaboration with Javi on a new movie as an excuse to stay on the compound long enough to find María.
 After a misadventure involving LSD, Nick and Javi decide that their movie should be about their relationship.